Made from Earth's Core Values

 Green tea benefits for the skin are not only with the anti-aging materials in them.
 It also is a powerful antioxidant which protects against free radical damage to the skin.
 Evidence suggests tea has been consumed for 5000 years, with China and India being two of the first countries to cultivate it.
-Green tea has been used as medicine in India, China, Japan and Thailand to help controlling bleeding, helping heal wounds and to regulating body temperature by promoting digestion.
 Green tea is so popular in Japan that it is more commonly known as "tea".
 It was brought to Japan by Myōan Eisai, a Japanese Buddhist priest who also introduced the Rinzai school of Zen Buddhism.
 In 520 AD, Buddhists chew the leaves while meditating, to assist in meditation.
 In 729 AD, tea cultivation begins to spread in Japan when the Japanese Emperor gives gifts of powdered green tea to Buddhist monks.
-In 780 AD, in China, a book titled “The Book of Tea” is written by Lu Yu.
-In the book, the author explains that there are numerous health benefits of green tea, and was given the name the “patron saint” of tea.
-In 1211 AD, Eisai Myoan, the creator of Zen Buddhism, authors a book titled, “Tea Drinking is Good for Health”.
-He becomes an advocate for tea as a remedy for nearly anything.
-In the 1400s, the creation of the tea ceremony is created by a Japanese Zen priest.

-Our product which contains the most potent Green Tea: "Green Tea Toxin Cleanser"
+Our product which contains potent green tea: "Green Tea Toxin Cleanser"

 The tea tree, from which tea tree oil derives its common name, is native to Australia, and the indigenous peoples of the region have traditionally used the oil as medicine by inhaling the oils from the crushed leaves to treat coughs and colds.
 They drank tea made of the leaves and applied tea tree to treat wounds, cuts, and various skin disorders.